NICMx/FORT-validator/docs/index.md

 ## Status

-The first release of Fort is planned to be released later this month.
+Fort is currently in beta.
+Testing is underway.